Dreaming381/TextMeshDOTS/README.md

 # Known issues
   - \<aling\> works only for left, center and right (not justified and flush)
-  - \<sub\> and \<sub\>  are currently implemented using the font opentype feature.
-For most fonts, this only works  or digits and a few characters.
+  - \<sub\> and \<sup\>  are currently implemented using the font opentype feature.
+For most fonts, this only works  for digits and a few characters.
 One could simulate this via scaling & offsetting, but this comes at the cost of glyphs that are optically too thin